 Stop at one of the picnic areas after your walk or ride and enjoy the use of the picnic tables, BBQ’s and toilets at the Booloumba Creek day-use area beside the creek.
 You must bring your own water and ensure you take away rubbish.
 Domestic animals are not permitted within the park, with the exception of horses, which may be ridden on the Horse Trail Network only.

 There are three camping areas at Booloumba Creek, with camping areas 1 and 3 suitable for tents and camping area 4 suitable for caravans and trailers.
-Camping permits are required and please note that camp sits must be booked well in advance.
+Camping permits are required and please note that camp sites must be booked well in advance.